 If you organise an online event for more than 1000 viewers, it may be a good idea to work with a professional partner, like We Are Live.
 This way, high quality broadcasting, lighting and sound are guaranteed — as well as professional direction.

 Interaction for online events is key.
-Unlike offline events, there are no collective breaks or network drinks where people can meet speakers or other participants.
-With the use of proper tools, like Sendsteps* or Kahoot! you can involve your online audience with polling or audience questions.
+Unlike offline events, there are no collective breaks or network drinks where people can meet speakers or ask questions.
+There are multiple ways to involve and engage your online audience:

 Tips for audience interaction

 Using a tool for interaction does not guarantee the participation of your audience.
 It is smart to include interaction in your concept and program.

 - Start with a couple of warm-up questions to make the first contact, and familiarise your viewers with the tool.

 - Involve a sidekick that can select relevant questions and pass them on to the moderator or presenter.